The Best Home Workout Apps to Download Right Now

 Just about every fitness influencer has their own workout program but that doesn't mean they are all legit.
 (PSA: Read This Before Working with a Trainer of Fitness Coach on Instagram) Anna Victoria's Fit Body Guides land solidly in the legit category-these workouts are challenging (even for the trainer herself) and Victoria is one of the best trainers on Instagram who are actually certified.
 Translation: You're in good hands.

 Available in the App Store.
-Free to download; $4/week to subscribe.
+Free to download and 7-day trial; $17/month to subscribe.

 In that same vein of legit online trainers you can trust, the ladies of SWEAT know what they're talking about and practice what they preach.
 The workout app was initially launched in 2015 with mega fitness star Kayla Itsines's BBG Guides but has since grown to a powerhouse posse of even more badass babes, each with their own specialty and training program: Kelsey Wells' PWR program emphasizes strength training gym workouts.
 Sjana Elise's yoga flows will harness that mind-body connection.
 Newcomer Stephanie Sanzo's powerlifting background comes in handy for her program designed to get you lifting heavy.
 And Chontel Duncan's "Fierce" program incorporates a mixed bag of HIIT, weight training, and resistance training using cables or bands.